 - You are aware of any rules regarding pre-existing medical conditions

-And remember, the amount of cover required differs from person to person and is based on various factors including, your age and your life circumstances, the amount of debt you have, if you have any dependants, how old they are, and of course, how much you’re earning currently.
+And remember, the amount of cover required differs from person to person and is based on various factors including, your age and your life circumstances, the amount of debt you have, if you have any dependants, their age, and of course, how much you’re earning currently.